-- HTTP redirections will create a new request from the request before redirection.
-It has the majority of the same metadata and original request attributes and gets assigned to the redirected response instead of the propagation of the original request. - Response.request.url doesn't always equal Response.url - This attribute is only available in the spider code, and in the Spider Middlewares, but not in Downloader Middlewares (although you have the Request available there by other means) and handlers of the response\downloaded signal.
+- HTTP redirections will cause the original request (to the URL before redirection) to be assigned to the redirected response (with the final URL after redirection). - · Response.request.url doesn't always equal Response.url - This attribute is only available in the spider code, and in the Spider Middlewares, but not in Down-loader Middlewares (although you have the Request available there by other means) and handlers of the response\downloaded signal.